 The achievement of all 17 SDGs would improve life for everyone, children as well as adults.
-However, some of the SDGs and their related targets are particularly relevant for the well-being of children in Afghanistan.
+However, some of the SDGs and their related targets are particularly relevant for the well-being of children in Timor-Leste.
 They include, among others:

 Goal 1: No poverty